paulbradshaw/journalismrecipebook/chapters/profile.md

 ## Taking it up a level

 Once you feel confident with a standard profile based on desk research, you might want to try something more ambitious.

+One way to do this is to include original research alongside the secondary research - by **interviewing** people who know your subject, rather than only using things already published.

+You might also get exclusive information through **documentary evidence**: for example you might use FOI to obtain correspondence by or about your subject, or use sources to obtain images, video or audio.

+**Data analysis** is a third technique: this might be analysis of their social media activity or connections, or themes in their speeches.

+In each of these cases **the subject must justify the time involved**.
+Original research or analysis will slow down production, too, so it will need to still be topical.

 Here are some examples of journalists taking profile writing to another level:

 * Longreads compiles lists of the best longform profiles every year.
 Its [Best profiles of 2023](https://longreads.com/2023/12/19/best-of-2023-profiles/) is just one.
 Remember: these are by definition *atypical*, involving much more time and research than a standard profile
 * Likewise [this Reddit thread of longform profiles](https://www.reddit.com/r/Journalism/comments/17hdl47/share_your_favorite_longform_profiles/) is useful for stepping things up